 The overdevelopment of male breasts, also known as gynecomastia, affects an estimated 40 to 60 percent of men.
 This condition may be caused by a hormonal imbalance, side effects from drugs, or may occur for no particular reason at all.
 But despite the cause, the condition is significant and may pose a serious problem in a man’s life.

-What Are My Options For Male Breast Reduction?
+What Are My Options For Gynecomastia?

 Male breast reduction may be performed using liposuction, surgery or a combination of the two, depending on the amount and type of tissue found in the breasts.
 If the breasts consist of mostly fatty tissue, liposuction may be used to suction out fat from an incision in the nipple or underarm areas.
 For breasts with an excessive amount of glandular tissue, excision surgery may be performed, which requires cutting away the excess fat, skin, and tissue through a larger incision.
 Your surgeon will determine which technique is best for you based on your individual goals for surgery.